SpamScope/spamscope/README.rst

 `Streamparse
 Quickstart <http://streamparse.readthedocs.io/en/stable/quickstart.html>`__

-In general the first step is start Apache Storm, then you can run the topologies.
+In general the first step is run Apache Storm, then you can run the topologies on it.
 SpamScope has some topologies in `topologies folder <./topologies/>`__, but you can make others topologies.

 .. figure:: docs/images/schema_topology.png?raw=true